mickem/nscp-docs/docs/tutorial/index.md

 !!! note
     This is used by NSCA server on Nagios.

-Another way to configure monitoring is to use what is commonly referd to as *passive monitoring*.
+Another way to configure monitoring is to use what is commonly referred to as *passive monitoring*.
 This means that NSClient++ will periodically phone home when it has something to report much like SNMP traps.
-The main difference is that Nagios is just waiting for these informations and so doesn't poll for them.
+The main difference is that Nagios is just waiting for this information and so doesn't poll for them.
 This can avoid a lot of load by not polling for nothing.
 Load is also distributed on all hosts and not Nagios centric.

 For a detailed guide on how to setup NSCA with NSClient++ step by step including debugging and testing see [NSCA](../howto/nsca.md).